SWUFE-DB-Group/MDEval-Benchmark/README.md

 pip install -r requirements.txt
 ```

 Before using MDEval, make sure to set your API key as an environment variable.
-To simplify the process of calling multiple model APIs through a single interface, MDEval utilizes a third-party proxy.
-Normally, if you're not using a proxy and only set the OpenAI API key, you can only access models from OpenAI, like GPT-4 and GPT-4 Turbo.
-However, with the third-party proxy, you can access models from various providers, such as Google’s Gemini 1.5 Pro and Anthropic’s Claude 3.5 Sonnet, all through the same interface.
+To simplify the process of calling multiple model APIs through a single interface.
+MDEval utilizes a third-party proxy, which allows users to  access models from various providers, such as Google’s Gemini 1.5 Pro and Anthropic’s Claude 3.5 Sonnet, all through the same interface.

+### API Reverse Proxy Server

+There are several companies in the market that offer third-party API reverse proxy services, which simplify the process of accessing multiple models.
+Users can call services from different providers through a unified interface.
+Notable providers include Zhizengzeng, No.1 API-Pro, Braintrust, and BerriAI, among others.
+These services enhance developer efficiency and streamline the integration process.
 ## 📂 Sample Data

 In the `data` folder, we provide partial data obtained through MDEval, while the `human_data` folder contains some human evaluation data.
 You can refer to the example script `md_eval.py` to understand how to obtain responses, rewrite them, and calculate scores for each model.